tronsmit/python-gedcom/README.md

 ### GEDCOM Quirks

 Large sites like Ancesty and MyHeritage (among others) don't always produce perfectly formatted GEDCOM files.
-If you encounter errors in parsing, you might consider disabling strict parsing which will make a best effort to parse file:
+If you encounter errors in parsing, you might consider disabling strict parsing which will make a best effort to parse the file:

 ```python